 Whether the watch party’s for football, basketball, soccer, or another sport, game day appetizers are a must.
 For this year’s March Madness party, I wanted to put out lots of grab-and-go finger food, so a chicken wing charcuterie board fit the bill perfectly.

 Here’s everything I used to create this chicken wing charcuterie board–

 - Boneless wings– I admire anyone who makes their own wings, but I order mine from Hy-Vee.
 They seriously make the absolute best boneless wings, and you can get a serious-sized platter for under $30.

 - Dips– Ranch is a must, but I also put out some buffalo chicken dip for guests to enjoy.
 I really like it with celery, but it’s probably also worth setting out some crackers or crostinis for spreading, too.

 - Green and orange veggies– To stay within a reasonable budget, I bought whatever green and orange veggies were on sale.
 In this case, it was carrots, celery, baby peppers, broccoli, cucumber, and green peppers.
 Other great ideas are snap peas, green olives, okra, and avocado slices.

 - Parsley and feta– I used parsley and feta as a chicken wing garnish.
 Other green herbs, particularly chives or scallions, would work well, too!

-Click play on the Instagram Reel below for a step-by-step tutorial!
+Click play on the Instagram Reel below or head to this blog post for a step-by-step tutorial!

 3. Basketball Cupcake Toppers